GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 #### Register external IDPs with home IDP

 Passport expects to find information about supported SAML IDPs in the configuration file at `/etc/gluu/conf/passport-saml-config.json`.
 Every supported external IDP should be added as a JSON object.
-No restarts are required when changes are made to this file.
+When updates are applied to this file, please restart passport service.

 A sample configuration containing entries for two external IDPs named "idp1" and "idp2" is provided below: